 – Is the problem you’re fixing really the problem?
 It’s not uncommon for us to assume that our definition of the problem is accurate.
 The problem defined may in fact be a symptom of a deeper problem.
 The current health care debate in the U.S. comes to mind as a great example.
 Here we are trying to provide everyone with health care by a system that does a better job at keeping people sick that it does of healing them.
 Please, my health can afford that kind of help!

 – Are the current “doers” the best ones to be doing it?
 Perhaps there are people doing things that should stop doing them, allowing them to be done by others.
 For example, I’d be better off devoting time I spend on administrative functions to creative and marketing functions.

 – How can you stop being so serious?
 The greatest discoveries and solutions throughout history have nearly always come not when the discoverer was busy doing, but when he or she was in an open, relaxed space.
 This doesn’t mean that preparatory work isn’t necessary, but it does mean that there comes a time when we need to relax, take a break, get a massage, and let the best solution emerge.
 Not from our thinking but from the source of our thoughts.

 A mind continuing to seek for solutions in the same morass that created it is a futile pursuit.
 The truth that’s dawning on me is, what we don’t do, don’t think, don’t eat, and don’t believe may be the missing (literally) link to our well-being!

 Are you over-doing it?
 If so, where?
 What are you willing to not do?
 I’m interested in hearing your perspectives on this and how this information might help you facilitate groups as either a leader or as a participant.
-Just click Add Your Comments below to share your questions, feedback, or experience on this topic.
+Please share your questions, feedback, or experience on this topic below.